ishanpranav/rebus/Design.md

 ##### 5
 Since planets and players determine demand, the mass of a unit of cargo is not necessarily associated with its value.
 Since spacecraft carrying the most massive cargo are destroyed first, it may be effective to reserve some spacecraft to carry less expensive, more massive, cargo to avoid the destruction of more valuable commodities.
 ##### 6
-Let `m` be the initial size of the minor fleet; let `M(0)` be the initial size of the major fleet; let `c` be the number of spacecraft captured by the major fleet; and let `d` be the number of spacecraft destroyed.
+Let `m` be the initial size of the minor fleet, let `M(0)` be the initial size of the major fleet, let `c` be the number of spacecraft captured by the major fleet, and let `d` be the number of spacecraft destroyed.
 The final size of the major fleet, `M(1)`, is given by the following process:
 ```python
 c = max(1, m / 4).
 d = m - c.